 Gifts for Christmas are usually bought much earlier, and Black Friday should be a day when it’s especially profitable for customers to do so.
 Brick-and-mortar stores are usually open longer during this day, and retailers organize the best sales and the biggest promotions throughout the year to capitalize on it.
 Fortunately, your eCommerce store works 24 hours a day, so you don't need to worry about opening hours.
 However, you have to think about how to prepare your eCommerce properly for every person who comes to shop, which may be even more challenging.

 Besides providing great deals, you need to have clear and visible messages about planned promotions so that consumers have no doubts that you’re prepared for the holiday season.
 There are a few tactics to make your store a real eye-catcher for those customers searching for the perfect bargain for themselves or loved ones.

-Pop-ups are a great way to attract customers' attention and convince them to buy.
-Ads like that can contain information about the current promotion, a special offer, or an individually assigned purchase discount.
-Sadly, many marketers use them incorrectly and make customers irritated so that they want to leave the site as soon as possible.
+Custom banners are a great way to attract customers' attention and convince them to buy.
+The hero can contain information about the current promotion, a special offer, or a purchase discount.
+Those banners can redirect the user to some of the most popular categories.

 Contain a valuable advertising message

 Show the user the real benefit that awaits them if they take certain actions.
 Offer a discount on the selected product or free delivery.

 Keep it aesthetic and transparent